 - 1. Physically active family and community engagement activities for families to learn about healthy eating or to practice being active together (e.g., skate night, fun run, dance night); - 2.
 Nonfood-related fund raisers; - 3.
 Physical activity energizers during transitions from one subject to another; - 4.
 Assemblies which focus on wellness issues such as the importance of breakfast, healthy beverages, and how students and staff can incorporate 60 minutes of physical activity into their day; - 5.
 Use of alternates to food as rewards in the classroom; - 6.
 Integration of social, emotional and mental health supports into school programs (e.g., promote a positive school climate where respect is encouraged and students can seek help from trusted adults); - 7.
 Communication between classroom teachers and nutrition staff, so that menus and nutrition promotion can be tied into classroom learning and coursework; - 8.
-Include wellness as a standing agenda item for school-based meetings (e.g., staff meetings, site council meetings, PTO).

-Yes Partially ☐ No Describe progress that has been made toward achieving this goal or goals:

-Goals 2, 3, 5, 6 & 7 Are consistently being met.

-If partially met or not met, describe barriers preventing achievement of this goal or goals:
+Include wellness as a standing agenda item for school-based meetings (e.g., staff meetings, site council meetings, PTO). agenda nem jer seneer based mee cuings (e.g., staj) meetings, site Yes X Partially □ No Describe progress that has been made toward achieving this goal or goals: Goals 2, 5 & 6 Are consistently be ing met.
+If partially met or not met, describe barriers preventing achievement of this goal or goals: for families to learn about health Goal 3.
+Other than walking throu activity energizers during transiti Goal 4.
+The school has not provide ed assemblies which focus on well beverages, and how students and e together. t consistently promoted physical ness issues such as the